Music of Cuba: Rock music in Cuba

 In the 1980s, a heavy metal band called Venus was formed by Roberto Armada in Municipio Playa.
 They achieved much success and created a headbanger following among the Cuban youth.
 Punk rock was introduced in Cuba in the late 1980s and gained a cult-type following among a minority of the youth.

 During the nineties, rock and roll in Cuba was still an underground phenomenon.
 In Havana, the "Ciudad de La Habana" radio station presented several programs showing the most recent tendencies on that type of music around the world.
 Juan Camacho, an old musician and radio host had a morning program called Disco Ciudad.
 El Programa de Ramón was also a successful radio show.
 Some bands from that period were Gens, Zeus and Los Tarsons.

 In 2001, the Welsh group Manic Street Preachers was invited to perform in Cuba, and Fidel Castro attended its concert along with other government authorities.
-In 2004, Castro gave a speech honoring the Birthday of John Lennon, whose music, as a member of The Beatles and as a soloist, was banned in Cuba for a very long time.
-A bronze statue of Lennon was placed in a Havanese well known park, and it became a notoriety because of becoming a victim of constant vandalism from passers by that frequently stole its bronze spectacles.
+In 2004, Castro gave a speech honoring the birthday of John Lennon, whose music, as a member of The Beatles and as a soloist, was banned in Cuba for a very long time.
+A bronze statue of Lennon was placed in a Havanese well-known park, and it achieved notoriety for being a victim of constant vandalism from passersby that frequently stole its bronze spectacles.

 At the same time that the government was showing a more indulgent attitude toward the foreign rock groups, as part of an international campaign which purpose was to achieve an opening in the commercial transactions and investments of the US and Europe in Cuba, it continued to implement an inflexible repression against any form of internal dissidence.
 This was the case of the rocker Gorki Águila and his group Porno para Ricardo.
 In August 2008, Águila was arrested under charges of dangerousness, a law that allows the authorities to detain people whom they think are likely to commit crimes, even when they have not yet committed them.

-More recently, Rick Wakeman, Sepultura and Audioslave performed in Havana, and The Rolling Stones offered a historic concert that has become the most outstanding rock event since the beginning of the Revolutionary period in 1959.
+More recently, Rick Wakeman, Sepultura and Audioslave performed in Havana, and The Rolling Stones offered a historic concert.